doekman/awkcss/README.md

 * `[pattern] { ... }`: a line selector.
 Properties apply to the selected lines only.

 * `select( [selector] )`: can be used to select columns.
+	- pseudo selectors: like `::before` and `::after`; display:block will generate new line, display:inline will not.
 	- positive _number_: select that column: `select(1) { color(red); }` makes column 1 red.
 	- a negative number would select from the right.
 So with a 6 column layout, -2 would select column number 5.
 	- separator selector: select the separator, selected by `FS`: `select("1:2") { color(gray); }` makes the separator between column 1 and 2 gray.
 (TODO: how to specify border between cells then ??)